 Red Bore is a granted mining licence two square kilometres in area located in the Doolgunna region of Western Australia.

 Joint venture partner, W Richmond, owns 10% of Red Bore with the remaining 90% held be Thundelarra.

 Richmond can sole fund at least $1.5 million on exploration at Red Bore by late January 2019 to earn up top 85%.

 To increase his equity interest in the licence W Richmond must also define at least 30,000 tonnes of copper or copper equivalent.

 During July 2018, W Richmond lodged a program of works for follow-up drill testing at Red Bore.

 The deal keeps the Red Bore project in play for Thundelarra shareholders while not being a drag on cash, which can be utilised on Garden Gully exploration.

-At the end of the March quarter 2018, Thundelarra had an estimated $3.3 million cash in the bank to continue funding Garden Gully exploration and working capital expenses.
+At the end of the June quarter 2018, Thundelarra had an estimated $2.4 million cash and investments to continue funding Garden Gully exploration and working capital expenses.